Continuing my day from my last post…

 When the bus from Aquileia arrived back in Udine, I walked a couple of blocks to the correct bus stop across the street from the train station.
 Once back in the centro, my first stop was a visit to Oggi Gelato.
 Their nocciola gelato is heavenly!!
 YUM!!!!

 Next, I headed to the Castello di Udine.
-The castle was rebuilt after a terrible earthquake and destroyed the building in 1511.
+The castle was rebuilt after a terrible earthquake that destroyed the building in 1511.

 There are two ways to get to the castle from Piazza della Libertà – walking through the L’Arco Bollini (constructed in 1556 by Andrea Palladio) and then up the stairway OR walking up the walkway where you will find the beautiful Porticato del Lippomano (constructed in 1487).
 I took the stairs up and later on the walkway back down.